 Three credits.

-5362.
-French Contemporary Poetry

-Three credits.

 5363.
 Topics in Nineteenth-Century French Literature

 Three credits.
 Prerequisite: Open only to graduate students in Literatures, Cultures and Languages; others with instructor consent.
 May be repeated for up to nine credits with a change of topic.

 Explores the problems of genre, criticism, theory, and material conditions of the literary production of nineteenth-century France.